Security & Privacy Metaframework

 Organizations govern risks associated with mobile devices, regardless if the device is owned by the organization, its users or trusted third-parties.
 Wherever possible, technologies are employed to centrally manage mobile device access and data storage practices.

-Architect a defense-in-depth methodology that enforces the concept of “least functionality” through restricting network access to systems, applications and services.
+Architect and implement a secure and resilient defense-in-depth methodology that enforces the concept of “least functionality” through restricting network access to systems, applications and services.

 Organizations ensure sufficient security and privacy controls are architected to protect the confidentiality, integrity, availability and safety of the organization’s network infrastructure, as well as to provide situational awareness of activity on the organization’s networks.